Skip to main contentSkip to navigation

 Can you recover data from a Buffalo NAS stuck in EM mode?

 Yes.
-Emergency Mode (EM mode) on a Buffalo NAS means the firmware on the internal flash has become corrupted, but the data drives themselves are unaffected.
-The RAID array and XFS or EXT4 filesystem remain intact on the member drives.
+Emergency Mode (EM mode) on a Buffalo NAS means the unit cannot boot Linux from its mirrored boot partition, usually because the boot partition, firmware image, or one member drive has failed.
+The user data volume can still be intact on a separate mdadm data array.
 We remove the drives, image each one through a write-blocker, capture the mdadm superblocks, and reassemble the array offline.
-EM mode does not touch your data volumes.

 What is the difference between TeraStation and LinkStation recovery?